mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 ## Chapter 17

 A lone citykeeper stood vigil at a row of three ornate black steel gates mounted in the wall of Rudjan.
-She was bundled up in thick black cloth underneath a shining steel gorget with a rise to protect her neck and an etching of a ship on the broad front plate.
-Her broad cheekbones and wrinkled mouth showed that she was of an older age than most keepers would have been but it was clear she could still take out a whole group of bandits with her bare hands.
+She was bundled up in thick gray cloth underneath a shining steel gorget with a rise to protect her neck and an etching of a ship on the broad front plate.
+Her broad cheekbones and wrinkled mouth showed that she was of an older age than most keepers would have been but it was clear she could still handle a group of bandits with ease.

 "Well look who it is," she scoffed as the group approached her, "The traitor and her band of thieves."